Top Things to Do in Lakshadweep

 Kochi, Kerala

-• Kannur – The otherwise underrated port town sitting in the northern part of Kerala Kannur is a hidden gem.
+• Kannur – The otherwise underrated port town in northern Kerala, Kannur is a hidden gem.
 Stay at one of the colonial mansions turned hotels for the best experience.
 Visit St. Angelo Fort, Payyambalam Beach or the Muzhuppilangad Beach.

-• Kozhikode – also called Calicut, the 16th-century trading town is a popular tourist destination in Kerala.
-You can visit Kozhikode Beach, Kappad Beach, Mappila Mosque, Mother of God church, and sample local flavours at Kingsbay Restaurant.
+• Kozhikode – also called Calicut, the 16th-century trading town, is a popular tourist destination in Kerala.
+You can visit Kozhikode Beach, Kappad Beach, Mappila Mosque, and Mother of God church and sample local flavours at Kingsbay Restaurant.

 • Kochi – An ancient port town, Kochi is famous for its colonial architecture and old-world charm.
 From historic forts and iconic churches to scenic beaches and abundant greenery, Kochi is a breathtaking delight at every glance.
 Visit the 1000-year-old Fort Kochi, Paradesi Synagogue, or the St. Francis Church.